kevinvzandvoort/espicc-somaliland-digaale-survey-2019/README.md

 ### Questionnaires

-This survey was implemented using Open Data Kit, on Android tablets supported by LSHTM Open Data Kit <https://opendatakit.lshtm.ac.uk>
+This survey was implemented using Open Data Kit.
+Android tablets were provided by LSHTM Open Data Kit <https://opendatakit.lshtm.ac.uk>

 - Questionnaires were programmed in xlsx, and can be found in the `./questionnaire/xlsx` folder
 - They were converted in xls files uploaded to an ODK server and used with *ODK Collect* during fieldwork.
 The xls files can be found in the `./questionnaire/xls` folder.